coursekevin/gradoptorch/README.md

 ## What is GradOpTorch?

 GradOpTorch is a suite of classical gradient-based optimization tools for PyTorch.
 The toolkit includes conjugate gradients, BFGS, and some methods for line-search.

 ## Why not [torch.optim](https://pytorch.org/docs/stable/optim.html)?

-Not every problem is high-dimensional with noisy gradients.
+Not every problem is high-dimensional, nonlinear, with noisy gradients.
-For such problems, classical optimization techniques can be more appropriate.
+For such problems, classical optimization techniques can be more efficient.

 ## Installation